Staying active with arthritis30 June 2020

 If you’re feeling anxious at the moment, your body will appreciate the exercise, if you’ve not been keeping active and this will help process any excess adrenaline that your body might be producing.

-If you're feeling anxious about the easing of lockdown, read Anxiety UK's article on coronaphobia and life after lockdown.
+If you're feeling anxious about the easing of lockdown, read Anxiety UK's article on anxiety and coronavirus.

 Managing your pain at home